OpenMendel/MendelIHT.jl/README.md

 These are the only kinds of arrays supported by IHT.jl.
 Use of `Float32` arithmetic yields faster execution times but may suffer from numerical underflow.

 Crossvalidation with GPUs is a complicated topic.
-For processes indexed by a vector `pids`, IHT farms an entire copy of the data to each process ID.
+For processes indexed by a vector `pids`, IHT farms an entire copy of the data to each host process ID.
+OpenCL memory constraints dictate that each process ID should have its own copy of the data on the device.
 For the most part, the data **must** be stored in binary format.
 The exception is the matrix of nongenetic covariates.
 Then IHT.jl performs crossvalidation with GPUs via

     errors, b, bidx = cv_iht(xfile, xtfile, x2file, yfile, meanfile, invstdfile, path, kernfile, folds, q)